hmarr/codeowners/README.md

 ## Command line tool

-The `codeowners` CLI identifies the owners for files in a local repository or directory.e
+The `codeowners` CLI identifies the owners for files in a local repository or directory.

 ### Installation